 Because the local managers are also members of the village, they are able to provide insights into the village problems and suggest solutions that would be viable to the local situation.
-Often SEWA organizers entering a new village, are unable to do this.
-In addition, village members are often more likely to talk openly about their problems and needs with their fellow village members than they are with outsiders.
+Sometimes SEWA organisers entering a new village are unable to do this.
+In addition, village members are usually more likely to talk openly about their problems and needs with their fellow village members than they are with outsiders.